-Ways to Boost or Sustain Motivation
+How to Increase or Sustain Your Motivation:

-Beginner's Mind: View a goal or activity as if you're starting fresh with no baggage or backstory.
+Attitude.
+Approach your goals with what's known as a "beginner's mind."
+That is, viewing it as if you're starting fresh with no baggage or backstory.
 View the end result, the steps required, and even the obstacles along the way with an attitude of openness, curiosity, and acceptance.
 Remain open to failure and even welcome it as an important part of growth.
 Remain mindful of your expectations for perfection and soften them where you can.

-Alternate Focusing on the Process with Focusing on the Outcome.
+Focus.
 Flow between focusing on the process and focusing on the outcome of your goals.
 If you feel stuck, notice where you're focused and see if you can take another perspective.
 For example, if you're overwhelmed with all the steps you'll need to take to complete an assignment, zoom out for a moment and envision yourself and how you'll feel after you've completed the assignment.
 If, on the other hand, the thought of the end result is paralyzing, focus on the short-term goals you can make along the way.